itenfay/DYFKeychain/README.md

 ```
 target 'Your target name'

+pod 'DYFKeychain'
+or
-pod 'DYFKeychain', '~> 1.0.3'
+pod 'DYFKeychain', '~> 1.1.0'
 ```

-Or manually add the files from the [Keychain](https://github.com/dgynfi/DYFKeychain/tree/master/Keychain) directory.
+Or manually add the files from the [Keychain](https://github.com/chenxing640/DYFKeychain/tree/master/Keychain) directory.

 ## What's Keychain?